Home » Rasheeyda Wilson, 9: Disappeared In 1991 While On A Walk

 The young girl arrived just fine, but it was sometime around 2:30 p.m. when she took leave from her San Diego home once again.
-She told her mother that she planned on taking a walk through the city’s downtown area, but what happened to Rasheeyda remains unclear.
+She told her mother she planned to walk through the city’s downtown area, but what happened to Rasheeyda remains unclear.

 Rasheeyda’s mother, Vicky Wilson, became concerned after her daughter hadn’t come home for dinner at 8:00 p.m.
-A few months earlier, a similar circumstance occurred when Rasheeyda didn’t arrive at home on time, but a quick search located her at a nearby school.
-However, this time, Vicky told reporters that she had a feeling her daughter had been taken.
+A few months earlier, a similar circumstance occurred when Rasheeyda didn’t arrive home on time; a quick search located her at a nearby school.
+However, this time, Vicky told reporters that she felt her daughter had been taken.

-The San Diego Union-Tribune reported in 2011 that Rasheeyda was one of three girls who went missing from the San Diego area in 1991 during a five-month period.
-Sadly, the two other missing girls were found murdered and the separate suspects tied to their cases were arrested and convicted.
+The San Diego Union-Tribune reported in 2011 that Rasheeyda was one of three girls who went missing from the San Diego area in 1991 for five months.
+Sadly, the two other missing girls were found murdered, and the separate suspects tied to their cases were arrested and convicted.
 While the situations were similar, it’s reported that investigators couldn’t find ties between those murders and Rasheeyda’s disappearance.

 Police helicopters patrolled the area, flyers were handed out from San Diego to just across the Mexico border into Tijuana, and people roamed the streets calling her name.
-There were rumors that Rasheeyda was kidnapped in some sort of drug deal and unsurprisingly, the child’s mother was considered a person of interest.
-Vicky was given a polygraph test and the results weren’t made public, but she hasn’t been named as a suspect.
-In fact, no arrests have been made and no suspects identified.
+There were rumors that Rasheeyda was kidnapped in some sort of drug deal, and unsurprisingly, the child’s mother was considered a person of interest.
+Vicky was given a polygraph test, and the results weren’t made public, but she hasn’t been named as a suspect.
+In fact, no arrests have been made, and no suspects have been identified.

-Rasheeyda is said to have been a friendly, street smart child who knew her way around her neighborhood.
-It’s unclear if there was any evidence obtained or witnesses found during the investigation.
+Rasheeyda is said to have been a friendly, street-smart child who knew her way around her neighborhood.
+It’s unclear if any evidence was obtained or witnesses found during the investigation.

 Help Publicize This Case: